Got writer’s block? Having trouble finding your creative flow? Need more fun in your work, and in your life?

 After completing the 3 clown intensives, I continued my training in play in a variety of workshops and courses, most recently Overcoming Creative Doubt at The Making-Box.
 Previous to that, I studied improv at the Second City Hollywood, as well as took a Pochinko clown Chekov workshop with Christopher Brauer at the University of Winnipeg.
 To this day, I continue to train in play whenever I can (just completed Virtual Playground: A Clown Class with Shannan Calcutt in March 2021!), as well as try and incorporate play into to my everyday life as much as possible.

-As for writing, I've recently been contracted to write a feature screenplay for a production with a Canadian producer attached (more details to come very soon!).
+As for writing, I've recently been contracted to write a feature screenplay for a production with a Canadian producer attached (more details to come when production allows!).
 Additionally, I've also recently finished writing the second draft of my third feature script Metagame alongside Dylan Miles—an epic Dungeons & Dragons-inspired coming-of-age fantasy/adventure which made it to the quarter-finalists (top 3%) of the Final Draft Big Break Screenwriting Contest.
 My second feature screenplay Feeling Unreal, a mental health-focused independent film, made it to the second round of the 2020 Sundance Development Track, second round of the Austin Film Festival Screenwriting Competition, and the ScreenCraft Fellowship semifinals.

 Both writing and play have gotten me through many creative and personal ruts, from daily "blahs" and writers block, all the way to playing a part in my trauma recovery.
 Having had such an impactful part in my own life, I designed this one-of-a-kind course to provide writers with a transformational training experience in hopes that the art of play can enrich their work and their lives just as it did for mine.